 The open plan staircase goes up to three bedrooms, a family bathroom and additional WC.
 The main bedroom is furnished with a double bed (4'6"), plenty of storage, and a bay window with views across to the sand dunes.
 Two steps descend to a light and comfortable twin room with two single beds (3' each) and a window seat overlooking the high street.
 A further two steps lead up to a cloakroom with WC and basin in one direction, and two steps in the opposite direction ascend to the spacious bathroom with bath, separate shower cubicle, WC and basin.
 The third bedroom is also on this level, furnished with a double bed (4' 6") and fitted wardrobes.

 The Beach Cave accepts one small dog and has wooden floors throughout.
-Dogs are charged at £35 per week, per pet.
-Please see our booking terms for details of our dog friendly terms and conditions.
-The property is heated via night storage heaters, and a parking permit for a nearby car park is supplied.
+The property is heated via night storage heaters, and a parking permit for a nearby car park (a one minute walk away) is supplied.

 Perranporth boasts a beautiful three mile long sandy beach with undulating dunes, a tidal swimming pool built into the striking Chapel Rock, and rock pools that are perfect for paddling.
 Swim and surf in the big blue, explore caves and enjoy the space to stretch, run and breathe.
 Take a picnic for lazy hazy days in the dunes or take the dog and relish the three mile expanse of golden sand.